mongoose11235813/CommandSeatIconFix/README.txt

 Building from source:
-Symlink CommandSeatIconFix/KSP_dir to your ksp floder or just copy your ksp folder inside a project folder. i.e.
+Symlink CommandSeatIconFix/KSP_dir to your ksp floder or just copy your ksp folder inside the project folder. i.e.
 CommandSeatIconFix\
   KSP_dir\